Airy function: Probability

 In the mid-1980s, the Airy function was found to be intimately connected to Chernoff's distribution.

 The Airy function also appears in the definition of Tracy–Widom distribution which describes the law of largest eigenvalues in Random matrix.
 Due to the intimate connection of random matrix theory with the Kardar–Parisi–Zhang equation, there are central processes constructed in KPZ such as the Airy process.

 History

-The Airy function is named after the British astronomer and physicist George Biddell Airy (1801–1892), who encountered it in his early study of optics in physics (Airy 1838).
+The Airy function is named after the British astronomer and physicist George Biddell Airy (1801–1892), who encountered it in his early study of optics in physics.
 The notation Ai(x) was introduced by Harold Jeffreys.
 Airy had become the British Astronomer Royal in 1835, and he held that post until his retirement in 1881.